urbit/docs/tutorials/hoon/hoon-school/caesar.md

 ```

 `encoder` and `decoder` utilize the `rotation` and `space-adder` arms.
 These gates
-are essentially identical, with the arguments passed to `rotation` reversed.
+are essentially identical, with the arguments passed to `space-adder` reversed.
 They
 simplify the two common transactions you want to do in this program: producing `maps`
 that we can use to encode and decode messages.